BoltzExchange/boltz-client/docs/autoswap.md

 ## Advanced Configuration

 Advanced configuration that is not covered in the setup process can be managed using `boltzcli autoswap config`.
-For instance, run `boltzcli autoswap config AcceptZeroConf true` to enable [0-conf swaps](https://docs.boltz.exchange/v/api/0-conf).
+For instance, run `boltzcli autoswap config acceptZeroConf true` to enable [0-conf swaps](https://docs.boltz.exchange/v/api/0-conf).
 Optionally, you can instead edit the autoswap-specific `autoswap.toml` file inside your data directory.
 To apply changes while the daemon is running, reload the config file via `boltzcli autoswap config --reload`.

-While autoswap won't create any swaps if `Enabled` is set to false, you can still view swap recommendations, swaps which were to be executed with the current configuration, using `boltzcli autoswap recommendations.`
+While autoswap won't create any swaps if `enabled` is set to false, you can still view swap recommendations, swaps which were to be executed with the current configuration, using `boltzcli autoswap recommendations.`

 Autoswap can either rebalance individual channels or only look at the total balance of your node.
-This behavior can be controlled with the `PerChannel` parameter.
+This behavior can be controlled with the `perChannel` parameter.

 ### Thresholds

 Autoswap will create normal swaps when the local balance goes below the minimum balance and reverse swaps when it exceeds the max balance.
-These thresholds can be set as absolute amounts of sats (`MaxBalance` and `MinBalance`) or as percentage of total channel capacity (`MaxBalancePercent` and `MinBalancePercent`).
+These thresholds can be set as absolute amounts of sats (`maxBalance` and `minBalance`) or as percentage of total channel capacity (`maxBalancePercent` and `minBalancePercent`).

 ### Wallet